Prospo Logo

 Recalculating

-If you update the client's Fact-Find, click Recalculate at the top of the Financial Modelling page to regenerate the balance sheet with the latest data.
+After updating the client's Fact-Find, click Recalculate at the top of the Financial Modelling page to regenerate the balance sheet with the latest data.

 Default assumptions